PrincetonUniversity/a100_workshop/a100_intro/README.md

 ![gpu-overview](https://tigress-web.princeton.edu/~jdh4/gpu_as_accelerator_to_cpu_diagram.png)

 As shown in the figure above, the code is executed by the CPU.
-After the file is read, the date is transferred from CPU memory to GPU memory.
+After the file is read, the data is transferred from CPU memory to GPU memory.
 The `matrix_inverse` kernel is carried out on the GPU.
-The output is copied from GPU to CPU memory where it is then written to file.
+The output is then copied from GPU memory to CPU memory.
+Lastly, the result is written to a file.
 Note that this is a highly simplified view of how things work.

 The table below present some of the key differences between CPUs and GPUs: